 Anastassia is full-time faculty with the USC American Language Institute and Adjunct Assistant Professor with Rossier School of Education where she has been developing and teaching courses for the award-winning MAT-TESOL online program.
 Anastassia holds a M.A. in Applied Linguistics from Biola University and a B.A. in Economics from University of California, Irvine.
 Prior to her employment with USC, she served as ESL Program Director with Bethesda Christian University and BIOLA University (summer program).
 She has also worked with several publishers including Oxford University Press, Pearson Education, and Houghton-Mifflin developing ESL textbooks.
 Anastassia’s greatest love is her family.
 Her three boys are active in theater, love music, and aspire to have a career in the arts.

 Jim Cunningham, the ALI Program Administrator, directs and coordinates the administrative aspects of the American Language Institute.
 He also oversees the development of ALI's web pages.
 Mr. Cunningham holds a Bachelor's degree in Biology from UCLA, and a Master's degree in Intercultural Studies from Fuller Seminary.
 He enjoys being a husband and a father of 3 sons.
 Previously, Jim traveled extensively in Asia and lived in Thailand for several years.

 Thuy Pham is the ALI Student Services Coordinator.
 Thuy provides friendly and helpful service to students who need to register for classes or obtain "D" clearances.
 She also oversees the administrative aspects of the ALI International Teaching Assistant (ITA) program.

 Shelly Hacco, ALI's Office Manager, strives to keep the office running as smoothly and as efficiently as possible.
 Working at the front desk, she is the first face of ALI and can answer most student/staff/faculty questions regarding the ALI and USC in general.
-Shelly also heads the ALI Conversation Groups and the One-on-One Conversation Partner programs, ensuring their quality and sustainability for students neccesitating extra English-speaking practice.
+Shelly also heads the ALI Conversation Groups and the One-on-One Conversation Partner programs, ensuring their quality and sustainability for students who want extra English-speaking practice.
 Shelly holds a B.A. from USC's School of Theater (with a minor in Business Administration) and a Masters from USC's Liberal Studies Program.